 Do Observers get paid?
 If so, how much?

-We provide our expenses for airfare, and in some cases local transportation, to the various locales.
-Some tournaments provide housing and others provide offset monies for housing expenses.
-As an example, the Los Sueños Signature Triple Crown Billfish Tournament supplements an Observer $500 for three consecutive days of observing.
+We pay for airfare and, in some cases, local transportation to the various locales.
+Some tournaments provide housing, and others offset housing expenses.
+For example, the Los Sueños Signature Triple Crown Billfish Tournament supplements an Observer with $500 for three consecutive days of observing.

-The majority of tournaments include observers in all tournament activities such as kickoff parties, dock parties, and awards banquets.
-Many observers make arrangements to fish in the pre, post, and lay-days of the tournaments.
+The majority of tournaments include observers in all tournament activities, such as kickoff parties, dock parties, and awards banquets.
+Many observers also arrange to fish on the day before and lay days of the tournaments.

-Can I donate to the observers as a whole or IGFTO directly?
+Can I donate directly to the observers as a whole or to IGFTO?

 Yes, to IGFTO directly.